saltstack/salt-ext-modules-vmware/README.md

 # Salt Extension Modules for VMware

-This is a collection of Salt-maintained extension modules for use with VMware vSphere, vCenter, ESXi, and friends.
+This is a collection of Salt-maintained extension modules for use with VMware vSphere, vCenter, ESXi, and friends and stuff.

 ## Security